tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/application_visual_layout.md

 ## Grids

 Grids are a great way to group UI elements or display tabular data.
-Using grids is easy and consists of using proper classes only.
+Using grids is easy and consist only of using proper classes.

 !info
 Grid helper
-Grid functions are exported in `tau.util` object if there is any need for creating grids directly from JavaScript.
+Grid functions are exported in `tau.util` object if there is any need for a helper function.

-To create a simple grid of two columns with size 50%/50%  use a class `ui-grid-a` on the container and `ui-block-a` on the first column and `ui-block-b` on the second.
+A simple grid of two columns with size 50%/50% would be to use a class `ui-grid-a` on the container and `ui-block-a` on the first column and `ui-block-b` on the second.

 ```mobile